travis-ci/travis.rb/README.md

 Uploading private key to Travis CI.
 ```

-See the [private dependencies example](examples/cli/private_dependencies.md) for an in-detail description.
+See [Private Dependencies](https://docs.travis-ci.com/user/private-dependencies/) for an in-detail description.

 #### `status`